unifyai/orchestra/docs/home/build_a_chatbot.rst

     Let's have a chat.
 (Enter `pause` to pause and `quit` to exit)
     > What is the capital of Portugal?
-     The capital of Spain is Lisbon.
+     The capital of Portugal is Lisbon.
     (spent 0.000002 credits)
     > My name is José Mourinho.
      Okay.
 Nice to meet you José.